isovalent/ebpf-docs/docs/linux/concepts/af_xdp.md

 * DDoS protection - If complex processing across multiple packets is required, eBPF programs can't keep up, thus forwarding traffic to user space for analysis might be needed.
 * Application specific optimization - The Linux network stack by necessity needs to handle a lot of protocols and edge cases which are not applicable to workloads you are running.
 This means paying performance cost for features you are not using.
 While not easy, one can implement a custom network stack specific to their needs, to eke out every drop of performance.

-All ingress traffic is first processes by an [XDP program](../program-type/BPF_PROG_TYPE_XDP.md), it can make a decision on which traffic to pass to the stack and which to bypass.
+All ingress traffic is first processed by an [XDP program](../program-type/BPF_PROG_TYPE_XDP.md), it can make a decision on which traffic to pass to the stack and which to bypass.
 This is powerful since it allows a user to bypass traffic for very specific applications, ports and/or protocols without disrupting the normal packet processing.
 Unlike other kernel bypass techniques such as `PACKET_MMAP` or `PF_RING` which require you to handle all traffic and re-implement every protocol needed for the host to function.

 ## Usage

 The rest of this page goes into details on how this feature works at the kernel level.
-Most user will want to use a library such as [libxdp](https://github.com/xdp-project/xdp-tools/tree/master/lib/libxdp#using-af_xdp-sockets) which implements most of the difficult details.
+Most users will want to use a library such as [libxdp](https://github.com/xdp-project/xdp-tools/tree/master/lib/libxdp#using-af_xdp-sockets) which implements most of the difficult details.
 An example program can be found [here](https://github.com/xdp-project/bpf-examples/tree/master/AF_XDP-example).

 !!! warning
 	AF_XDP requires additional driver support on top of plain XDP support.
 Please check the [driver support](../program-type/BPF_PROG_TYPE_XDP.md#driver-support) table for driver compatibility.